-7 Must-Read C. S. Lewis Books: The Ultimate List
+7 Must-Read CS Lewis Books: The Ultimate List

 C.S.
-Lewis, a prolific author, scholar, and theologian, has left an indelible mark on the literary world with his profound narratives and thought-provoking views on spirituality and morality.
-Best known for his beloved “The Chronicles of Narnia” series, Lewis’s compelling storytelling, rich with allegory and symbolism, continues to captivate readers of all ages.
-With a bibliography as extensive as Lewis’s, it could be challenging for beginners to know where to start.
-This article will guide you on your journey into the rich literary world of CS Lewis books, starting with where to begin and highlighting seven must-read books complete with their summaries.
+Lewis is a prolific author, scholar, and theologian, has left an indelible mark on literature with his profound narratives and thought-provoking views on spirituality and morality.
+Best known for his beloved The Chronicles of Narnia series, Lewis’s compelling storytelling—rich with allegory and symbolism—continues to captivate readers of all ages.
+With an extensive bibliography, most of his works classified as classic literature, it can be challenging for beginners to know where to start.
+In this guide, I will walk you through the literary world of CS Lewis books, sharing why they remain timeless classics and highlighting seven must-read titles complete with detailed summaries.

 Who Was C.S.
 Lewis?

-Was CS Lewis Catholic or Protestant?
+Was C.S.
+Lewis Catholic or Protestant?

 The Lion, The Witch and The Wardrobe by C.S.
 Lewis